Brandon-mg/Python_API_Project/README.md

 This project is for a take home project that required FastAPI to set up a backend app to make API calls, send e-mails, and make database queries. based off a [minimal version](https://github.com/rafsaf/minimal-fastapi-postgres-template)  of the [full stack fast api template](https://github.com/tiangolo/full-stack-fastapi-template)
-Email is disabled by default but the fucntionality is there, need to attach unsecured e-mail acc to .env file.
+Email is disabled by default.
+To enable you need to enable the flag in app/core/send_mail.py and put in the credentials for an unsecured (no 2fa, access to less secure apps) e-mail acc.

 ## Endpoints
 AUTH - need auth